bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 .. code:: bash

-   $ kubectl --context k8s-bdb-test-cluster-0 apply -f mongodb/mongo-sc.yaml
+   $ kubectl apply -f mongodb/mongo-sc.yaml

 You can check if it worked using ``kubectl get storageclasses``.